-Cooking a large prime rib roast can be intimidating, especially when you're making one for a lot of guests.
-Impress without the stress with this easy recipe that will have guests coming back for seconds, thirds and even next-day leftovers!
+Cooking a large prime rib roast can be intimidating, especially when you're making one for a lot of guests at a holiday dinner.
+Impress without the stress!
+Just make this easy recipe that will have guests coming back for seconds, thirds and even next-day leftovers.
+It's the perfect holiday centerpiece for the holidays and Christmas.

 - 2 tablespoons black pepper